Therefore/CapFrame32/README.md

 -  3️⃣ components to solder
 -  3️⃣ objects to 3D print.
 No support and about 1 hour of print time.

    CapFrame32 can be mounted on small picture nails or adhesive hangers.
-It's very lights.
+It's very light.

 ![CapFrame32](https://i.imgur.com/jh7MDC7.jpg)